Ellesworde History, Family Crest & Coats of Arms

 The surname Ellesworde was first found in Cambridgeshire at Elsworth, a parish, in the union of Caxton and Arrington, hundred of Papworth.
 An ancient Saxon village, it dates back to 974 when it was first listed as Eleswurth.
 By the Domesday Book of 1086, the place name had evolved to Elesuuorde.
 Elworth is a village and a suburb of Sandbach, Cheshire but is rather recent in history so as to be an unlikely origin of the surname.
 Elworthy is a small village and civil parish in the Brendon Hills area of Somerset.

-Important Dates for the Ellesworde family
+Early History of the Ellesworde family

 This web page shows only a small excerpt of our Ellesworde research.
 Another 158 words (11 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Ellesworde History in all our PDF Extended History products and printed products wherever possible.